 The Tsven would be used by space agencies and private space contractors to explore various artificial gravity scenarios on humans and also measure their effects on different types of human morphology to better understand them.
 The Tsven would also be used to conduct other paid research projects in space.

 If we want to send humans to Mars one day, we will need to design vessels that will be as comfortable as possible to get them there.
 Studying artificial gravity on humans and developing all the technologies required to operate the Tsven research station efficiently is one step that will bring us closer to that goal.

-I would like to thank Dr. Buzz Aldrin and Neil Stephenson for inspiring me with their visions.
-I would also like to thank Martin Rico for creating the images of the Tsven concept.
+The Tsven concept was imagined in June 2017 by Charles Bombardier in collaboration with Dr. Buzz Aldrin and Neil Stephenson.
+The images of The Tsven were created by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also designed the Iris urban shipping concept and the Sutton mobile snowboard rental station.